miskojones168/llm_planning/README.md

 ### Future Work
 * Remove ArUco markers and use other methods for object recognition (like YOLO) and pose estimation (using pasive/active stereo, active depth sensor, deep learning for depth estimation).
-* Play around with decision-making frameworks like MDPs and POMDPs along with LLMs
+* Play around with decision-making frameworks like MDPs and POMDPs along with LLMs.